NGonline/Notes/Linux.md

 - `ps -eo pid,tty,user,comm,stime,etime`
 - `--sort` specifies sorting order.
 Sorting syntax is [+|-]key[,[+|-]key[,...]].
 For example: `ps jax --sort=uid,-ppid,+pid`
 - `ps -u | grep [j]ava` will match all process with "java" but not the command itself.
+- In the result of `ps -u`:
+ - RSS: resident set size, the non-swapped physical memory that a task has used (in kiloBytes). (alias rssize, rsz).
+ - VSZ: virtual memory size of the process in KiB (1024-byte units).
+Device mappings are currently excluded; this is subject to change. (alias vsize).
 - `grep -P "31.22038\t121.41149" fingerprints` or `grep '1.22038'$'\t''121.41149'" fingerprints"` matches '\t'

 ## pwd